sergey-kruglov/sergey-kruglov/README.md

 My name is **_Sergey_**, and I'm a **full-stack developer** with **5+ years** of experience.

-- 🔭 I’m currently working on a Telegram project
+- 🔭 I’m currently working on a _Template file generator_
 - 🌱 I’m currently learning _Algorithms and Data Structures_
 - 💬 Ask me about anything
 - 💻 Open for OSP